 What is a Good Open Rate for Emails?

-ISPs can cause deliverability issues if you have bad open rates.
-So what are good open rates, and what should you aim for?
-We can think of open rates as if they’re hotels: they can range from 5 stars (excellent) to 1 star (not ideal).
+Think of open rates as if they’re hotels: They can range from 5 stars (excellent) to 1 star (not ideal).

-If you want to avoid deliverability issues, you need to aim for an open rate of 20% or more.
-When your open rates start to go below that, you’ll run into deliverability issues.
+If you want to avoid email deliverability issues, you need to aim for an open rate of 20% or more.
+When your open rates start to go below that, you’ll run into problems.

 If you’re in the 15-19% range, you’ll see occasional deliverability issues.
 From 10-14%, you’ll have lots of issues and you’ll need to work hard to improve open rates.
 Open rates below 10% indicate fundamental issues with your mailing list, your content, or both.

-Experimenting with these elements is entirely within your control.
+Experimenting with the following elements is entirely within your control.
 Some of them have a big impact on deliverability, while others aren’t as important as you might think.

 - The quality of your contact list.
 This is always important, but if you’re a new sender, or your IP is new, this is all the ISP knows about you.